 Tempt the Stars

-Other books by this author that I've reviewed include Curse the Dawn, Death's Mistress, Hunt the Moon, Chicks Kick Butt, Fury's Kiss, "The Gauntlet", "The Queen's Witch", "House at Cobb End", Midnight's Daughter, Claimed by Shadow, Touch the Dark, Embrace the Night, "In Vino Veritas", Updating Pritkin, Reap the Wind,.
+Other books by this author which I have reviewed include Curse the Dawn, Death's Mistress, Hunt the Moon, Chicks Kick Butt, Fury's Kiss, "The Gauntlet", "The Queen's Witch", "House at Cobb End", Midnight's Daughter, Claimed by Shadow, Touch the Dark, Embrace the Night, "In Vino Veritas", Updating Pritkin, Reap the Wind,

 Sixth in the Cassandra Palmer urban fantasy series revolving around Cassie, a clairvoyant witch who inherited the title of Pythia.
 Not that it’s done her much good in the past three months.